migmontal/ebdt-website/reference/ebdt.md

-# Calculate all parameters of a binary diagnostic test in a traverse or Cross-sectional study.
+# Calculate all parameters of a binary diagnostic test in a Cross-sectional or Retrsopective study.

 This function calculate Sensitivity, Specificity, positive and negative predictive value, positive and negative Likelihood Ratio, Weighted Kappa coeficient, Youden Index, prevalence and their Confidence intervals in a traverse or Cross-sectional study, and Sensitivity, Specificity, Youden Index, positive and negative Likelihood Ratio in a Case Control or Retrospective study.

 ## Usage